Biswatosh Sengupta: Education

 Sengupta had done B.Sc.
 Honors in Mathematics from Calcutta University, 1966.
 Obtained Certificate in statistics from Indian Statistical Institute (ISI) in the same year.
-After that he had done master's degree in Statistics (M. Stat) from ISI, 1969 and in also did Post Graduate Diploma in Demography from ISI and Summer Course on Population from East-West Centre, Hawaii, United States and Korean Institute of family planning, Seoul, South Korea, in 1974 with special Workshop on Demographic Survey Research Methods.
-He also took In-service training course on Management and Planning of Environment from Administrative Training Institute (ATI), Govt. of West Bengal in 1985.
-He did Post Graduate Diploma in Creative Writing in English (DCE) in 1995, Diploma in Computer in Office Management (DCO) in 1998 and Master in Computer Application (MCA) in the year 2006 from Indira Gandhi National Open University (IGNOU).
-He was also trained on Geographic Information System (GIS) from ATI in August, 2004.
-Recently in 2010, he completed the Post Graduate Diploma in ‘Appreciation of Indian Art’, from the Ramakrishna Mission Institute of Culture, Kolkata.
+After that he had done master's degree in Statistics (M. Stat) from ISI, 1969 and in also did Post Graduate Diploma in Demography from ISI and Summer Course on Population from East-West Centre, Hawaii, United States and Korean Institute of family planning, Seoul, South Korea, in 1974 with a special Workshop on Demographic Survey Research Methods.
+He also took an In-service training course on Management and Planning of Environment from the Administrative Training Institute (ATI), Govt. of West Bengal in 1985.
+He did a Post Graduate Diploma in Creative Writing in English (DCE) in 1995, a Diploma in Computer in Office Management (DCO) in 1998 and Master's in Computer Application (MCA) in the year 2006 from Indira Gandhi National Open University (IGNOU).
+He was also trained on Geographic Information System (GIS) from ATI in August 2004.
+In 2010, he completed the Post Graduate Diploma in ‘Appreciation of Indian Art’, from the Ramakrishna Mission Institute of Culture, Kolkata.

 Career

 Biswatosh was the Additional Director-in-Charge in Socio-Economic Planning and Appraisal Maintaining Evaluation in Kolkata Metropolitan Development Authority (KMDA), Salt Lake.
 He retired from there on 30 September 2004.
 His specializations are Statistics, Demography, Planning and Information Technology.
-At present he is working as Professor in Information Technology and Head of the Department of BCA in B P Poddar Institute of Management & Technology situated in Kolkata.
+At present he is working as a Professor in Information Technology and Head of the Department of BCA at B P Poddar Institute of Management & Technology, situated in Kolkata.

 Work

-He was a former member, University Grant Commission Curriculum Development Committee for Visual Art.
+He was a former member of, the University Grant Commission Curriculum Development Committee for Visual Art.
 Honorary Joint Secretary, Photographic Association of Dum Dum (PAD) since 1973 and editor of IMAGE, a publication of PAD since 1974.
-He was also an ex-member of working group on Perspective Plan for Calcutta Metropolitan Area(CMA), State Planning Board, Government of West Bengal and initially he was associated with the Calcutta Fertility Survey of ISI, 1970–72 and later associated with the Socio-Economic Survey of KMDA (formerly CMDA), 1996.
+He was also an ex-member of Working Group on Perspective Plan for Calcutta Metropolitan Area(CMA), State Planning Board, Government of West Bengal, and initially he was associated with the Calcutta Fertility Survey of ISI, 1970–72, and later associated with the Socio-Economic Survey of KMDA (formerly CMDA), 1996.

 Awards and distinctions

 He was awarded AFIAP distinction for outstanding contribution in the field of Fine art photography in 1975 and ESFIAP for Excellent Service for the cause of International Photography in 1985 by the Fédération Internationale de l'Art Photographique.
-He was conferred the Honorary Fellowship of The National Photographic Art Society Sri Lanka in 1984.
-Very recent Bangladesh Photographic Society conferred Fellowship to Sengupta.
+He was conferred the Honorary Fellowship of The National Photographic Art Society, Sri Lanka in 1984.The very recent Bangladesh Photographic Society conferred a Fellowship on Sengupta.